-In 2014, tuition for full-time students at Northwest Florida State College was $2,496 a year for in-state students and $9,552 a year for out-of-state students.
-On average, college tuition rises about 3 percent a year.
+In 2021, tuition for full-time students at Northwest Florida State College was $2,496 a year for in-state students and $9,552 a year for out-of-state students.

 Northwest Florida State College has the same tuition for international students as for those from out of state.

-Northwest Florida State College does not offer on-campus housing for students, so there are no charge for dorms, however students should consider other housing costs when looking at the actual cost of different schools
+Northwest Florida State College doesn't offer on-campus housing for students, so there are no charge for dorms, however students should consider other housing costs when looking at the actual cost of different schools

 Tuition and fees may vary depending on program, course level, location, and more.